a-karma/Bogor_Workshop/DAY_4/Session3.md

                  "totalLoad","hetFactor","scoreType")
 head(s)
 ```
+> Question: what do you think the colname function in R is for?
+Why do we need it?

 > Exercise 5.1.
 >
 > Merge the metadata with left_join() as in with previous session.

-Then we plot the load as follows.
+Then we plot a boxplot:
 ```{r plotLoad, eval=FALSE}
 library(ggplot2)
 ggplot(l)+